DavidCabestany/DavidCabestany/README.md

 🔍 **About Me**

-Entrepreneurial NLP Engineer and Data Scientist leading Gecko Bot Ltd. Specializing in low-energy algorithms and Green-AI, I'm committed to innovation and applying NLP for impactful projects, including mental health classification.
+Entrepreneurial NLP Engineer and Data Scientist leading Gecko Bot Ltd.

+Specializing in low-energy algorithms and Green-AI in NLP and Computer Vision.

 ---